JasonLocklin/Dissertation/VWM/Discussion.md

-limited, as only five of the eight patients were able to perform the task, and only two of them performed well outside the healthy range --- although it is reasonable to suggest that the three patients who failed to detect any left sided targets also performed well ouside the normal range.
+limited, as only five of the eight patients were able to perform the task, and only two of them performed well outside the healthy range --- although it is reasonable to suggest that the three patients who failed to detect any left sided targets also performed well outside the normal range.
 The three patients unable to complete the covert orienting task also exhibited the strongest